 Support of location change report of RAI, and SGSN level for 2G/3G on interface extension for N7/N40 reference points.

-Selection of PGW supporting N7 vs. those supporting Gx/Gy without impact on UE.
+Selection of SMF+PGW-C supporting N7 for 2G/3G vs. those not supporting 2G/3G without impact on UE.

-Creation of PDU Session ID for the UE by the PGW.
+Creation of PDU Session ID for the UE by the SMF+PGW-C.

 Interworking between 2G/3G and 4G/5G is out of scope.

-New inter PLMN interfaces or extensions, in particular on Nchf, are out of scope.
+New inter PLMN interfaces or extensions, in particular on Nchf, are out of scope of this WID.

 The expected time for completing this work is 0.7 TU.